Team Learning

 What Team Learning Is

-Team Learning is the process of developing a team’s ability to think and act together in ways that produce results beyond what individual members could achieve alone.
-It builds on both Shared-Vision and Personal-Mastery, recognizing that teams - not individuals - are the fundamental learning unit in modern organizations.
+Team Learning develops a team’s ability to think and act together in ways that produce results beyond what individual members could achieve alone.
+Teams — not individuals — are the fundamental learning unit in modern organizations.

 Why It Matters